KorugFlow/kato/kato/spec.md

 - Function calls must have parentheses `()`, even if there are no arguments
 - All code must be inside functions
 - inpt can only be used when declaring or assigning variables
+- **Variables are unique per file** - you cannot declare a variable with the same name twice, even in different if/elif/else blocks or loops

 ## Function Import